lipp/tinker/README.md

 # Status

-ALL bricks and bricklet are "implemented", not all tested though.
+ALL bricks and bricklet are "implemented", not all tested though (need more bricks!).
 Feedback is very welcome!